AdaSupport/docs/ada-embed.md

 </script>
 ```

-Please keep in mind that the following Chatter meta properties are set for you by default, though you are free to override their values.
+Please keep in mind that the following Chatter meta properties are set for you by default, though you are free to override their values using either the `metaFields` object.

+The exception to this rule is the `language` variable.
+You cannot override its value using the `metaFields` object, as it is itself a setting, and thereore a reserved key whose value can directly be overridden under the `adaSettings` object.
+(See `language @type {String}` above.)

 Name | Type | Description | Example
 --- | --- | --- | ---